Sunday, September 28, 2025

 USPSA Action Pistol Match - 09/06/2025

-USPSA Action Pistol Match at the Southwest Shooting Center in Clovis, NM with the Southwest Performance Shooters club.
+USPSA action pistol match at the Southwest Shooting Center in Clovis, NM with the Southwest Performance Shooters club.
 I was shooting my non-ported Staccato C2 from concealment (AIWB) in the Limited Optics division.
 I had planned on shooting my new Staccato P 4.15 Heritage, but the Dawson Precision optic mounting kit that I purchased was missing some parts and I haven't received the replacement parts yet.
 I had still been carrying and training with the C2 since the last match, so I decided to shoot it again at this match.
 It was unseasonably cool outside, which was definitely a welcomed change from the Texas summer heat.

 Stage 1: A one position stage with a lot of different targets.
 I was the first shooter of the day on this first stage.
 Since I wasn't warmed up I tried to shoot it conservatively, but still landed four C-zone hits and ended up in 6th place.